doppelmutzi/doppelmutzi.github.io/_posts/2018-02-18-vuex-testing-mocha-sinon.md

 1. The user triggers an event from the UI and the _action_ invokes an _axios_ call.
 This is indicated by a _stomp_ flag set to _false_.
 2. The backend sends a [Stomp](http://jmesnil.net/stomp-websocket/doc/) event to the client and the _action_ needs to dispatch a _mutation_ without performing an _axios_ call.
 This is indicated by a _stomp_ flag set to _true_.
 In this context, a browser notification is spawned by invoking the _spawnNotification_ function.

 For the purpose of this article, it is not necessary to understand the whole implementation of this example _action_.
 Futhermore, it is not required to either know the _Stomp protocol_ nor have knowledge how browser notifications work.
-All implementation details are not relevant for this article and, thus, skipped.
+No implementation details are relevant for the sake of this article and, thus, skipped.
 The provided _action_ is a good example of how to isolate such external dependencies and instead concentrate on the actual code that is in scope of the _action_.

 All in all, the test implementation has to mock external dependencies.
 Concrete, it has to cope with the _axios_ remote call, the _Vuex commit_ function as well as the _spawnNotification_ function.
 The following code snippet shows a test implementation that makes use of _Sinon_ to isolate all these dependencies.